Limit linear series and ranks of multiplication maps: Independence of sections and examples

-Now, our linear dependence, if nonzero, must cancel all leading terms at all $P_{i'}$ and $Q_{i'}$; cancellation at a given $Q_{i'}$ is equivalent to cancellation at $P_{i'+1}$, so this works out to at most $n+1$ conditions.
-The rough idea of our argument is we will see that when the chosen marked points are general, we always obtain either $n+1$ or $n$ conditions in this way, and the latter occurs in a situation where $s_{(\delta_i,\delta_i)}$ never contributes to the leading terms.
-More specifically, we proceed from $i'=i$ to $i'=i+n-1$, showing that if we fix the previous choices of $P_{i'},Q_{i'}$, a general choice of the current $Q_{i'}$ will impose an additional linear condition on the choice of the $\gamma_{\vec{j}}$, with at most one exception.
-This is slightly delicate, because the $s_{\vec{j}}$ are only defined up to independent scaling, which changes the spaces of linear dependencies, but we can address this as follows: when we want to consider the effect of different positions of $Q_{i'}$, we will normalize so that each $s_{\vec{j}^e}$ has the same value at $P_{i'}$.
-This makes sense because we have observed that $a^{i'}_{\vec{j}^e}$ is independent of $e$.
+The linear dependence, if non-trivial, must cancel all leading terms at all $P_{i'}$ and $Q_{i'}$; cancellation at $Q_{i'}$ is equivalent to cancellation at $P_{i'+1}$.
+This works out to at most $k+1$ conditions.
+The rough idea of our argument is that when the chosen marked points are general, we obtain either $k+1$ or $k$ conditions in this way.
+The latter occurs in a situation where $s_{(\delta_i,\delta_i)}$ never contributes to the leading terms.
+More specifically, we proceed from $i'=i$ to $i'=i+k-1$, showing that if we fix the previous choices of $P_{i'},Q_{i'}$, a general choice of the current $Q_{i'}$ will impose an additional linear condition on the choice of the $\gamma_{\vec{j}}$, with at most one exception.